jhotmann/tasker-phone-modes/README.md

 # Framework Advantages Over Standard Tasker Profiles
 1. Profile conflict management

-    With standard profiles if you want to avoid a profile being active while another is active you have to do some sort of check, like `%PACTIVE` regex matches the other profile name or set a custom global variable with a value when the other profile is active and add that as a condition to your profile.
+    With standard profiles if you want to avoid a profile being active while another is active you have to do some sort of check, like `%PACTIVE` regex matching the other profile name(s) or set a custom global variable with a value when the other profile is active and add that as a condition to your profile.
 With this framework you don't need those checks because the `type` and `priority` properties handle that for you, so you can create profiles with a simple, single condition and let the framework handle the rest.

 1. Configuration merging